Starburst Galaxy

 To reorder the statistics table, click a column name to sort by that column.
 Click the column name again to reverse the sort order.

-Click themore_vertoptions menu to evaluate, edit, or delete any quality check rule.
+Click themore_vertoptions menu at the end of a row to evaluate, edit, or delete the selected quality rule.

 You can write an expression to determine the scope of a data quality monitoring rule.
 For more details and examples of expression-based quality checks, see Data quality expressions in the Reference navigation menu.

-You can write SQL statements that evaluate to a boolean that can be run on a schedule to validate the data.
-There are two methods for writing a SQL-based data quality check: a Common Table Expression (CTE) that generates rows and is followed by a COUNT CASE statement, or a subquery embedded in a CASE statement.
+You can write SQL statements that return a boolean result to be run on a schedule to validate data.
+There are two methods for writing SQL-based data quality checks:

 )